 Because -N discards any message to which it applies, only root or the Exim user are allowed to use it with -bd, -q, -R or -M. In other words, an ordinary user can use it only when supplying an incoming message to which it will apply.
 Although transportation never fails when -N is set, an address may be deferred because of a configuration problem on a transport, or a routing problem.
 Once -N has been used for a delivery attempt, it sticks to the message, and applies to any subsequent delivery attempts that may happen for that message.

 This option is interpreted by Sendmail to mean “no aliasing”.
 For normal modes of operation, it is ignored by Exim.
-When combined with -bP it suppresses the name of an option from being output.
+When combined with -bP it makes the output more terse (suppresses option names, environment values and config pretty printing).

 - -O <data>